 Over the past week, post the Fed meeting, we have seen rates come in a bit.
 The 2-year Treasury yield, a good proxy for Fed policy looking out a year, has dropped about 20 basis points to 2.60%.
 The market may be beginning to price in less Fed rate hikes into the future.
 In addition, inflation breakeven rates have also come in off their recent highs.

-It’s possible that the bond market has already done a lot of the Fed’s work.
+Its possible that the bond market has already done a lot of the Fed’s work.
 Financial conditions have tightened significantly with higher market-based interest rates, a strong dollar, the national average of 30-year mortgage rates topping 5.5%, and the recent weakness in the stock market.
 Financial conditions can deteriorate more, but to the extent that inflation expectations might be peaking, we may have seen the bulk of the move.

 Is Inflation Peaking?